Alfresco/docs-alfresco/desktop-sync/latest/using/select-to-sync.md

 During initial sync:

-* You can **Return to Content Selection** to change the content selected for synchronization.
+* You can **Return to content selection** to change the content selected for synchronization.
 Note that after making changes, your sync will restart from the beginning.
 * If you create a new file or update a file on your desktop, it will be synced only after the initial sync is over.
 * It's recommended that you don't move the parent folders being synced.